MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-csharp.md

 ## .NET 6+ improvements

-Improvements in .NET 6+ and Visual Studio 2022 and later versions include support for additional types of edits that go beyond what was originally possible in older versions of Visual Studio.
+Improvements in .NET 6+ and Visual Studio 2022 and later versions include support for more types of edits that go beyond what was originally possible in older versions of Visual Studio.
 Improvements include:

 [!INCLUDE [dotnet-hot-reload-and-edit-continue](../debugger/includes/dotnet-hot-reload-and-edit-continue.md)]